National Day for Truth and Reconciliation

 South Island Powwow

-The South Island Powwow is an opportunity to recognize Survivors and their families in the spirit of reconciliation.
-Through song and dance, we will celebrate traditional Indigenous cultures and resiliency.
+Saanich is proud to support the South Island Powwow, an opportunity to recognize Survivors and their families in the spirit of reconciliation.
+Through song and dance, traditional Indigenous cultures and resiliency are celebrated.

-• Where: Royal Athletic Park 1014 Caledonia Ave, Victoria, BC, Canada
+• Where: Royal Athletic Park 1014 Caledonia Ave, Victoria

 Capital Bike Truth & Reconciliation Day Ride